Computing secure key rates for quantum key distribution with untrusted devices: Results

-The best known bound on $H(\X{0}|E)$ in these two scenarios\footnote{In~\cite{SM}, we describe some situations in which better bounds than~\cite{pironio} are known.} is that derived in Ref.~\cite{pironio}, which uses only the CHSH value instead of the full probability distribution.
-To make use of the latter, the only known approach is to first bound the guessing probability $\pg(\X{0}|E)$ and then apply the inequality\footnote{All entropies are in base $\base$ unless otherwise specified.} $H(\X{0}|E) \geq -\ln\pg(\X{0}|E)$~\cite{Masanes2011, bancal,nietosilleras14}.
+The previous best bound on $H(\X{0}|E)$ in these scenarios (see Sec.~IV of the Supplement for known results in other cases) was that derived in Ref.~\cite{pironio}, which uses only the CHSH value instead of the full probability distribution.
+To make use of the latter, the only preceding approach was to first bound the guessing probability $\pg(\X{0}|E)$ and then apply the inequality $H(\X{0}|E) \geq -\ln\pg(\X{0}|E)$~\cite{Masanes2011, bancal,nietosilleras14} (all entropies are in base $\base$ unless otherwise specified).
 We note that if the marginal distribution of $\X{0}$ is uniform and binary-valued, then in fact the tighter inequality~\cite{briet09} $H(\X{0}|E) \geq (2\ln2)(1-\pg(\X{0}|E))$ holds, and we plot this bound in Fig.~\ref{fig:DI}.
-(See~\cite{SM} for details on how it applies in the limited-detection-efficiency model.)
+(See Sec.~IV of the Supplement for details on how it applies in the limited-detection-efficiency model.)
 However, approaches based on guessing probability do not outperform the bound in~\cite{pironio} for the two scenarios considered here.

 Our method uses the full input-output distribution to bound $H(\X{0}|E)$ directly.
 As shown in Fig.~\ref{fig:DI}, it gives results that are close to or slightly outperform the bound from Ref.~\cite{pironio}.
 Roughly speaking, our approach tends to perform well for moderate noise values, which is useful since many Bell-test implementations are currently in such noise regimes~\cite{Hensen2015,Giustina2015,Shalm2015,Rosenfeld2017,Murta2018}.
 Our results prove that for the limited-detection-efficiency scenario, better bounds on $H(\X{0}|E)$ can be obtained by considering the full distribution rather than just the CHSH value (since the CHSH-based bound~\cite{pironio} is tight).
 This suggests it may not be optimal to simply choose experimental parameters that maximize the CHSH value---maximizing a different Bell value may allow our method to yield a further improvement over the results in Fig.~\ref{fig:DI}.